TomRob08/C-Coding-Minds/09 Arrays/Array.md

 ```

 ### Values cannot be added to an array
 If we use the same array we have been using and try adding a value at index 5, it will give an error.
+This is because arrays are considered static.
 ```
 #include <iostream>
 using namespace std;